kubernetes/website/docs/tasks/access-kubernetes-api/configure-aggregation-layer.md

 ## Enable apiserver flags

-Enable the aggregation layer via the following apiserver flags.
+Enable the aggregation layer via the following kube-apiserver flags.
 They may have already been taken care of by your provider.

     --requestheader-client-ca-file=<path to aggregator CA cert>
     --requestheader-allowed-names=aggregator